 - Online training

-Prices start at $49 per month for the starter plan, $79 per month for the professional plan, and $299 per month for the franchiser plan.
+Prices start at $49 per month for the starter plan, $79 for the professional plan, and $299 for the franchiser plan.

-Once you have a landing page or website to collect your cash buyers, you will need also a tool with which you can nurture them and send them your valuable deals and other marketing information.
+Once you have a landing page or website to collect your cash buyers, you will need a nurturing tool.
+So you can send them your valuable deals and other marketing information.

 How to do a whole sequence or drip campaign and which content to use would be food for a whole separate article in the future.

-To conclude, I would like to close with an additional bonus hack for you of how you can use listsource.com Facebook ads with look alike audiences to do a sniper approach to create your cash buyers list.
+It’s about using listsource.com Facebook ads with look-alike audiences to make a sniper approach to create your cash buyers list.

-I won’t get into the exact technical part of setting up this type of Facebook campaign, which ad copy and ad creatives to use, etc., but will give you a rough strategy.
+I won’t get into the technical part of setting up this type of Facebook campaign, which ad copy, ad creatives to use, etc. Still, I will give you a rough strategy.

 A Bonus Hack With Facebook Ads and ListSource